zimbatm/mdsh/README.md

 OPTIONS:
-    -o, --output <OUTPUT>    Path to the output file, defaults to the input value
+    -o, --output <OUTPUT>    Path to the output file, defaults to the input value --work_dir <DIR>     Directory to execute the scripts under, defaults to the input folder

 ARGS:
     <INPUT>    Path to the markdown file [default: README.md]